Olivier-Boudeville/Ceylan-WOOPER/wooper-1.0.rst

 Regarding now **executeOneway**, it is either ``executeOneway/2`` or ``executeOneway/3``, depending on whether the oneway takes parameters.
-If yes, they can be specified as a list (if there are more than one) or as a standalone parameter.
+If yes, they can be specified as a list (if there are more than one) or, as always, as a standalone non-list parameter.

 ``executeOneway`` returns the new state.